1.1 In these Terms, the following definitions apply:

-3.18 If for any reason the Customer postpones or suspends any of the Services or if the Supplier is impeded or delayed in the performance of the Services by the occurrence of any circumstances beyond its control, the Customer shall make forthwith to the Supplier a fair and reasonable additional payment in respect of all the additional costs and expenses incurred by the Supplier in respect of such postponement suspension or delay provided that the Supplier informs the Customer within a reasonable time of any circumstances which could give rise to the right to such additional payment.
+3.16 If for any reason the Customer postpones or suspends any of the Services the Customer shall make forthwith to the Supplier a fair and reasonable additional payment in respect of all the additional costs and expenses incurred by the Supplier in respect of such postponement, suspension or delay provided that the Supplier informs the Customer within a reasonable time of any circumstances which could give rise to the right to such additional payment.

 4. CUSTOMER’S OBLIGATIONS